-As part of the Seeding Progress and Resources for the Cancer Community: Metastatic Breast Cancer Challenge (SPARC MBC Challenge) initiative launched in 2015, the Union for International Cancer Control (UICC) and Pfizer award new round of grants to 20 organisations in 19 countries to address the needs of metastatic breast cancer patients worldwide.
-Awardees of this second phase will benefit from mentorship and best practice sharing from previous grantees.
+As part of the Seeding Progress and Resources for the Cancer Community: metastatic Breast Cancer Challenge (SPARC mBC Challenge) launched in 2015 by the Union for International Cancer Control (UICC) and Pfizer, 40 cancer organisations in 30 countries have already received SPARC grants to start new projects addressing the needs of metastatic breast cancer patients.

 Read the official press release here.

 Pfizer and UICC have joined forces to offer the Seeding Progress and Resources for the Cancer Community (SPARC) Metastatic Breast Cancer Challenge grants, a first-of-its-kind initiative aimed at empowering advocacy groups, hospital networks, support groups and other organisations worldwide as they initiate projects to close the gap in information, support, awareness, and policy between metastatic breast cancer and early breast cancer, as well as help reduce the number of women diagnosed at the metastatic stage of breast cancer.

 More than 1.6 million women are diagnosed with breast cancer each year and this is increasing particularly in low- and middle-income countries where the majority of cases are diagnosed at late stages.

 In 2015 twenty competitively selected organisations were granted funding to implement novel and sustainable projects addressing the unique challenges facing women with metastatic breast cancer in their country, in 2017 another twenty and selected 2015 ongoing projects benefited from a new round of grants.